57blocks/website-article/articles/What Makes a Good Vector Database/README.md

 segments.
 This facilitates differentiated search experiences tailored to particular subsets of data.

-Indexes can be scaled horizontally-by adding pods, which suspends upserts temporarily and increases general capacity, or by adding replicas, which boosts throughput without disrupting upserts-and vertically for accommodating different load requirements.
+Indexes can be scaled horizontally-by adding "pods", which suspends upserts temporarily and increases general capacity, or by adding "replicas", which boosts throughput without disrupting upserts-and vertically for accommodating different load requirements.

 It's important to be aware that the GCP starter environment doesn't